 The opportunities will occur in October 2014 and February 2016 when Proxima Centauri, the star nearest to our sun, passes in front of two other stars.
 Astronomers plotted Proxima Centauri’s precise path in the heavens and predicted the two close encounters using data from Hubble.

-“Proxima Centauri’s trajectory offers a most interesting opportunity because of its extremely close passage to the two stars,” said Kailash Sahu, an astronomer with the Space Science Telescope Institute in Baltimore, Md.
-Sahu leads a team of scientists whose work he presented Monday at the 222nd meeting of American Astronomical Society in Indianapolis.
+“Proxima Centauri’s trajectory offers a most interesting opportunity because of its extremely close passage to the two stars,” said Kailash Sahu, an astronomer with the Space Science Telescope Institute in Baltimore, Maryland.
+Sahu leads a team of scientists whose work he presented Monday at the 222nd meeting of the American Astronomical Society in Indianapolis.

 Red dwarfs are the most common class of stars in our Milky Way galaxy.
 Any such star ever born is still shining today.
 There are about 10 red dwarfs for every star like our sun.
 Red dwarfs are less massive than other stars.
 Because lower-mass stars tend to have smaller planets, red dwarfs are ideal places to go hunting for Earth-sized planets.

 Previous attempts to detect planets around Proxima Centauri have not been successful.
 But astronomers believe they may be able to detect smaller terrestrial planets, if they exist, by looking for microlensing effects during the two rare stellar alignments.

 Microlensing occurs when a foreground star passes close to our line of sight to a more distant background star.
 These images of the background star may be distorted, brightened and multiplied depending on the alignment between the foreground lens and the background source.

 These microlensing events, ranging from a few hours to a few days in duration, will enable astronomers to measure precisely the mass of this isolated red dwarf.
 Getting a precise determination of mass is critical to understanding a star’s temperature, diameter, intrinsic brightness, and longevity.